2060-io/2060-service-agent-java-client/README.md

 Client tools for building Quarkus java DIDcomm Verifiable Credential powered conversational service (Chatbots) with [2060.io Service Agent](https://github.com/2060-io/2060-service-agent/blob/main/doc/service-agent-api.md)

 ## How to use
-On dev mode use the command `mvn clean verify install -Dgpg.skip` to run the project
+On dev mode use the command `mvn clean install -Dgpg.skip` to run the project

-## Before PR
-Please run `mvn clean spotless:check` command before uploading changes to verify the syntax

 ## Releases